iamGeorgePro/Cloud-Challenge/README.md

     - Cache of CloudFront distribution is invalidated (cleared) to ensure latest frontend content is immediately available to website visitors

 - [x] 16.
 Share Your Challenges and Learnings with a **Blog Post**
-    - article published on LinkedIn
+    - article published on Medium